 Sealing vTPM secrets to PCRs (informative)

-The simplest and highest-security, but most fragile, way of protecting vTPM secrets is to seal the VDK using a pTPM storage key and a set of PCR values which indicate an appropriate the vTPM relies on.
+The simplest and highest-security, but most fragile, way of protecting vTPM secrets is to seal the VDK using a pTPM storage key and a set of PCR values which indicate an appropriate TCB the vTPM relies on.
 If, as in most systems, vTPMs are not measured directly into the pTPM when they boot due to highly variable order of operations (and so as to not leak information about which VMs are running), the vPlatform Manager can use a resettable PCR to extend the appropriate vTPM measurement into the pTPM for verification purposes.
-Because the vPlatform Manager is itself measured and verified, this is a reasonable extension of our chain of trust.
+Because the vPlatform Manager is itself part of the TCB and thus measured and verified, this is a reasonable extension of our chain of trust.
 Other measurements critical to the secure operation of the vTPM, such as a Virtual Platform identifier, should be included as well, making sure that each such measurement is produced by a trusted component.
 The VDK (and thus the vTPM data, including all keys) is only retrievable when the correct pTPM PCR state is present.
 If the vTPM data has been created and sealed to an appropriate state once, and if a good vTPM will always ensure that its data is sealed to a good pTPM state again when the data is updated (either directly or via the VMM, whose measurement was also verified), then good vTPM data will always be accessible only to a vTPM meeting those same constraints.
-We will be following this scenario throughout this section using light grey diagrams.
+We will be following this scenario throughout this section using light grey diagrams as previously noted.

 This approach has a few major advantages.